Ensuring Accurate Time Tracking

 In addition to separating your time via categories, you can assign time you spend working to projects.
 This is especially helpful to understand how long certain projects take and whether or not you are currently allocating too much or too little time to it.

-Start by clicking a workblock to open the workblock menu options and clicking "Add Project Tags".
+Start by clicking a session to open the session menu options and clicking "Add Project Tags".

 Tracking (or Not Tracking) Personal Time